A Full Guide To MM2H Pass Requirements (Updated For 2026)

 In total, expect your application to take around 3 months from beginning to end,

-If you haven’t purchased your property yet, Immigration will issue a one-year MM2H visa and you have 12 months to find and purchase a home (depending on location).
+If you haven’t purchased your property yet, Immigration will issue a temporary MM2H visa giving you three to 12 months to find and purchase a home, depending on pass category.

 Once you submit the Sale and Purchase agreement, Immigration will issue a full MM2H Pass.